SimpleCPU/SimpleCPU/README.md

 SimpleCPU focuses on the fundamentals.
 Everything has been written from scratch such as ALUs, multipliers, decoders etc.

 Our future goal includes a GUI/CLI tool to help easily build/add-on more blocks to different CPU designs and carry out simulations along with various performance numbers which would help researchers on their projects.
-Along with that we would also like to add more Instruction Set Architectures to the SimpleCPU project.
+Apart from this we would also want SimpleCPU to support different implementations and Instruction Set Architectures.

 Brief Overview
 --------------